Q&A with Julien

 Q.What's the best advice you have for people wanting to pursue a career in your field?

 A.In R&T, as in most places, you have to think big.
 Be curious.
 Think outside the box.
 Stay open to possible innovations, even if you are told, "We have already done that, it will not work."
 Ask, "Why not?"
-You have to dare to fail.
+You must dare to fail.

 Q.What’s been your proudest moment in your career?

 A.I have a few: my first scientific article, my first patent, my first CVD (chemical vapor deposition) process installed in a factory in China or Japan, my recruitment at Radiall, the teamwork of R&T or the day I was asked to be a transformation ambassador.
-But above all, I am excited for the future of Radiall.
-I don't know yet what it will look like, but I know it will be challenging and a success.
+Most of all, I am excited for the future of Radiall.
+I don't know yet what it will look like, but I know it will be challenging and exciting to move toward better products.